Skip to main content

 How Do You Migrate From Off-the-Shelf to Custom?

-Deloitte's 2025 digital transformation survey reports that 47% of custom software projects replace existing off-the-shelf tools rather than building for greenfield use cases.
-Migration is the norm, not the exception.
-Here's how to do it without disrupting your business.
+Deloitte's 2025 digital transformation survey reports that 47% of custom software projects replace existing off-the-shelf tools rather than building greenfield.
+So migration is the norm, not the exception.
+Here's how we run it without taking the business down.

 Step 3: Build the custom system alongside the old one.
 Don't rip and replace.
-Run both systems in parallel for 4-8 weeks.
-Staff enters data in the new system while the old system remains read-only for historical reference.
-This parallel period catches edge cases your spec document missed — and there are always edge cases.
+Run both in parallel for 4-8 weeks.
+Your team enters data in the new system while the old one stays read-only for historical reference.
+This parallel window catches the edge cases your spec doc missed.
+And trust us, there are always edge cases.

 The biggest migration mistake: trying to replicate the off-the-shelf tool feature-for-feature.
 You're building custom precisely because the old tool didn't fit.
 Use migration as an opportunity to redesign workflows, eliminate manual steps, and automate what the off-the-shelf tool couldn't.
 That's where the real ROI lives.

-We've handled custom software migrations for clients across a dozen industries.
-The pattern is always the same: document, export, parallel-run, phase-migrate.
-Skip any step and you'll learn why migration failures happen.
-Ready to scope your migration?
-We'll audit your current tools and deliver a build vs buy analysis within a week.
+Our team has run custom software migrations for clients across a dozen industries.
+The pattern never really changes: document, export, parallel-run, phase-migrate.
+Skip a step and you'll find out the hard way why migrations fail.
+Ready to scope yours?
+We'll audit your current tools and hand you a build vs buy analysis within a week.

 FAQ